TaoLi-NYU/taoli-nyu.github.io/_news/announcement_1.md

 related_posts: false
 ---

-I'm visiting coordinated science laboratory at UIUC.
-If you are around and interested in talking to me, drop me an message.
+I had a wonderful time in the coordinated science laboratory at UIUC this summer.
+Heartfelt thanks to [Prof.Başar](https://tamerbasar.csl.illinois.edu/) for his hosting!